-South Dakota governor opposes transgender locker room bill
+South Dakota gov opposes transgender locker room bill

 Pierre, S.D. — South Dakota Gov. Dennis Daugaard says he would veto legislation restricting which locker rooms transgender students can use.